10 Fun Facts about Cutting Fluids

 - Oil in last.
 As a rule, add concentrates to the water, then oil, and mix thoroughly.
 One way to remember the proper sequence of addition is to remember OIL, meaning “oil in last.”
 There’s nothing funny about this.

 - Hold the foam.
 Fluids can foam when agitated.
-In fact, McDonald’s adds an antifoaming agent (polydimethylsiloxane, a type of silicone) to its fryers to mitigate foaming that can cause hazardous oil splashes.
+McDonald’s adds an antifoaming agent (polydimethylsiloxane, a type of silicone) to its fryers to mitigate foaming that can cause hazardous oil splashes.
 Gas relief products also contain anti-foam material.
 In metalworking, unstable foam (big bubbles that break quickly) isn’t a problem.
 Stable foam (small bubbles) that blanket the fluid can recirculate suspended swarf and interfere with filters.
 To fight the foam, metalworking fluid manufacturers add defoamers, dispersants, stabilizers, and a pleasing lilac scent (OK, maybe not lilac, but they do add scent).

 Learn more about providers of high-quality cutting fluids exhibiting at IMTS.